discordjs/guide/guide/slash-commands/command-handling.md

-# Replying to slash commands
+# Handling slash command interactions

-In this section, we'll cover how to respond to these commands using discord.js!
+In this section, we'll cover how to process and respond to the slash commands we've now created and registered using discord.js!

 ::: tip
-You need at least one slash command registered on your application to continue with the instructions on this page.
-If you haven't done that yet, refer to [the previous section](/slash-commands/registering) on registering.
+You need at least one slash command created and registered on your application to continue with the instructions on this page.
+If you haven't done that yet, refer to [the previous pages in this section](/slash-commands/).
 :::

 ## Receiving command interactions